mgruhler/vagrants/README.md

   ```

 ## possible issues
 - After the bootstrap process, you might have to manually call 'sudo apt-get install -f' to install hddtemp correctly, as it requires interaction, to complete the installation correctly.
-(Encountered on `precise_hydro`)
+(Encountered on deprecated `precise_hydro` container)
 - the bootstrap process might not work in one go, you might need to `vagrant halt` the box and do another `vagrant up --provision` run.